qbic-pipelines/vcftocounts/README.md

 SAMPLE-2,true,path/to/g.vcf.gz,path/to/g.vcf.gz.tbi
 ```

 Each row represents a VCF file coming from a sample.

--->
+The `gvcf` column indicates whether the file is a g.vcf file or not.
+The `vcf_path` and `vcf_index_path` columns contain the path to the VCF file and its index, respectively.

 Now, you can run the pipeline using: